stephbuon/faha-2022/README.md

 # Foundations and Applications of Humanities Analytics
 The FAHA institute provides online and in-person education aimed at a broad range of humanities scholars.
-FAHA courses aim to empower scholars in the humanities by eliminating the “black box” of computational text analysis.
 Participants will gain a theoretical and practical understanding of text analysis methods, and will learn how to extract content and derive meaning from digital sources, enabling new humanities scholarship.

 ## First Time Set Up
 For this course we will be using the latest version "Anaconda"--a distribution of the Python programming langauge with pre-configured settings designed for text mining, data analytics, and more!
 You can download Anaconda [here](https://www.anaconda.com/products/distribution#macos).